 2. Establish your business objectives first.

 Your video production company should have some skin in the game – they should feel responsible for helping you achieve some business objective.
 (Hint: Developing a ‘kick-ass’ video isn’t a business objective, unless your sole objective is to win an award.)
 So instead of asking “can you develop a really cool /creative /dynamic video for me,” you should be telling your prospective video production company that “I need a video that will help me achieve this specific business goal, can you help me with that?” and then ask the video production company to explain how the video they produce for you will help you achieve this objective.
 If you create a wonderfully irrelevant video for your client you shouldn’t be surprised to never hear from them again.
 It’s in everyone’s interest to develop a video that solves a measurable business objective.
+Once you have gone about establishing your business objectives, you can then move on to focusing on the Business Process Transformation phase of achieving your goals, which will help you effectively meet all of your previously set objectives.
 And remember, one size does not fit all.
 You have to think about where your customer is in their buying cycle and how your video addresses those specific needs.
 The ‘awareness’, ‘interest’ and ‘consideration’ phases of the buying cycle all require different approaches.

 3. What should you look for in a video production company ?